DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

     - content/non-uk-teachers/promos/adviser-promo-training-in-england
 navigation: 20.05
 navigation_title: Train to teach in England as a non-UK applicant
-navigation_description: Find out how to train to teach in England and get English qualified teacher status (QTS)as a non-UK citizen living in the UK or overseas.
+navigation_description: Find out how to train to teach in England and get English qualified teacher status (QTS)as a non-UK citizen or international student living in the UK or overseas.
 date: "2021-05-27"
 image: "media/images/content/hero-images/0003.jpg"
 backlink: "../../"